zapata-engineering/orquestra-sdk/docs/guides/resource-management.rst

-Compute Engine Resource Management
+Resource Management
 =======================

-Workflows submitted to run on Compute Engine can specify the computational resources they require, enabling precise management of resources and costs.
+Workflows submitted to run on Compute Engine and Local Ray can specify the computational resources they require, enabling precise management of resources and costs.

 .. note::
-    Resource management is supported only when executing on Compute Engine runtimes.
+    Resource management is supported only when executing on Compute Engine and local-ray runtimes.
 Tasks and workflows defined with these parameters may still be executed on other runtimes, however the resource specification will be ignored.

 Setting Task Resources
 ----------------------